thomcc/funky/README.md

-# Funky: A C++11 utility toolkit.
+# Funky: An uncommon C++11 utility toolkit.

-Funky is a functionally inspired library that contains common and uncommon utilities for C++11 programmers.
+Funky is a library that contains uncommon utilities for C++11 programmers.
 Dependancies between different headers are minimized, so it's a take-what-you-need library.

 Funky provides the following modules.

-- `funky::Either<Left, Right>`, a haskell-inspired Either type (in `include/funky/Either.hh`).
+- `funky::Either<Left, Right>`, a haskell-inspired Either type: [source](include/funky/Either.hh), [docs](docs/Either.md).

 ## Requirements
-Funky has no dependancies on any librarys other than a C++11 compliant standard library.
+Funky has no dependancies on any librarys other than a C++11 compliant compiler and standard library.

-An effort has been made to avoid breaking things for MSVC, but I don't develop on windows regularly so submit a pull request if something doesn't work in the most recent version of MSVC (at the time of writing, 2013RC).
+## Documentation
+Funky has extensive documentation (in Markdown format) for all its modules in the docs folder.

 ## Usage
 The best way to use funky is to copy the files you want into your project.
-Currently funky is a header-only library.
+Currently funky is a header-only library, but this may change in the future.

 You can run the tests by using `make run-tests`.

-## Funky documentation
-For now, see the header files.
-Lines starting with `///` are documentation comments.
-Eventually I'll use doxygen, but I'm not familiar with it enough yet.
+This is the default target for the makefile, so just `make` will work too.

-## License.
+## License

 Funky is distributed under the terms of the Boost Software License.
-See below or in the [license file](LICENSE.txt) for details.
+See below, or in the [license file](LICENSE.txt) for details.

     Copyright (c) 2013 Thom Chiovoloni.